Lecrapouille/OpenGLCppWrapper/README.md

 ##### my_vertex_shader.glsl:

 In this vertex shader, we pass to the fragment shader the texel and the global color.
 We applied to vertices position a [Model-View-Projection matrix](http://www.opengl-tutorial.org/beginners-tutorials/tutorial-3-matrices) (change of basis).
-Again this kind of basic shaders is largely described on the internet.
 For the fun, we applied an additional scaling factor.
+Again, this kind of basic shaders is largely described on the internet.

 ```
 01: #version 330 core